sethfriman/TwitterDB/README.md

   '-r' or '--run': the type of run to do (either 'full' or 'test', default is 'full')
       Note: 'test' pulls the data from smaller test files to check for program completeness and observe bugs 'full' pulls from a follows.csv file of roughly 30,000 follows combinations and tweet.csv file that holds 1,000,000 tweets

+  '-s' or '--strat': the strategy to execute (1 or 2) (default is 1)
+      Note: The redis functionality has 2 strategies, one that builds timelines at the point of the get_timeline call (1) or one that builds timelines at the point of inserting a tweet.
+The strategies can be switched between by changing this argument.
+If Redis is not the selected database then this parameter does not matter

 Running just 'python main.py' will execute a complete run of the program.
 Current default arguments are 'full' (csv files) and 'redis' (database)